Analysis of mass controlled reaction-diffusion systems with nonlinearities having critical growth rates: Introduction and main results

 \item (Mass control)

 for some $k_0\geq 0, k_1\in\mathbb{R}.$ \end{enumerate}

 The local Lipschitz continuity of nonlinearities in \eqref{A1} ensures the existence of a local classical solution in a maximal time interval.
-The quasi-positivity is a preservation of non-negativity, that is if the initial data are non-negative, then the solution is non-negative as long as it exists.
-This property has a simple physical interpretation: if a concentration is zero at a time then it cannot be consumed in a reaction.
+The quasi-positivity is a preservation of non-negativity\blue{.
+That is, if} the initial data are non-negative, then the solution is non-negative as long as it exists.
+This property has a simple physical interpretation\blue{.
+If a} concentration is zero at a time then it cannot be consumed in a reaction.
 Reaction-diffusion systems satisfying \eqref{A1} and \eqref{A2} appear naturally in modeling many real life phenomena, ranging from chemistry, biology, ecology, or social sciences.
-Remarkably, these two natural assumptions are not enough to ensure global existence of bounded solutions as it was pointed out by a counterexample in \cite{pierre2000blowup}.
-In fact, without further assumptions on the nonlinearities, it is not known if \eqref{eq1.1} possesses a global weak, strong, classical solution.
+Remarkably, these two natural assumptions are not enough to ensure global existence of bounded solutions as it was pointed out by counterexamples \blue{in \cite{pierre2000blowup} and \cite{Pierre2023Examples}}.
+In fact, without further assumptions on the nonlinearities, it is not known if \eqref{eq1.1} possesses a \blue{global solution in any sense}.
 One main reason is that from \eqref{A1} and \eqref{A2} only limited a priori estimates have been derived.
 More precisely, by summing the equations of \eqref{eq1.1}, integrating in $\Omega$ and using \eqref{A2}, one (formally) obtains

 The standard Gronwall inequality implies for any $T>0$,

 Thanks to the non-negativity of solutions implied by \eqref{A1}, we get

 $\text{ for all } i=1,\ldots, m, \; \text{ and all } \; T>0.$ With this estimate, it was shown early in \cite{morgan1989global} that \eqref{eq1.1} has a global classical solution if the nonlinearities are bounded by